analeonescu/CSP4MOC/README.md

 ## Requirements

 This project requires Python 3.8+.
-Python dependencies are listed in requirements.txt and can be installed via <pip install -r requirements.txt>.
-Note that stk requires rdkit, which must be installed separately via conda (conda install -c conda-forge rdkit) before installing the remaining packages.
+Python dependencies are listed in 'requirements.txt' and can be installed via 'pip install -r requirements.txt'.
+Note that 'stk' requires 'rdkit', which must be installed separately via conda ('conda install -c conda-forge rdkit') before installing the remaining packages.
-Three external codes must be installed independently and available on your PATH:  GULP (v6.1.2, academic licence required), xTB (v6.3.3), and CP2K (v8.2).
+Four external packages must be installed independently and available on your PATH:  GULP (v6.1.2, academic licence required), xTB (v6.3.3), janus (v0.7.0) and CP2K (v8.2).
 The MLIP workflow stages additionally require a CUDA-capable GPU.
 Job submission scripts for HPC environments are provided in cluster_management/.

 ## Usage

+Starting with initial .xyz file of the cage cluster and corresponding counterion, .cif or .xyz files can be produced with the scripts in 'sampling'.
+Then, depending on the level of theory desired, they can be geometry optimised with one of the scripts in 'calcs'.
+The output format can be converted depending on the next step.

+### MLIP driven CSP

+### FF and semi-empirical driven CSP

 ### Running Calculations